 Effective Teacher Series

-The 2013-2014 Effective Teacher Series offers an exciting faculty development program featuring five new strands, new presenters, and favorite past presenters returning.
+The 2014-2015 Effective Teacher Series offers you another exciting faculty development program.
+We have incorporated two new Educational Strands, included seven new presenters, and invited past favorite presenters to return.

 This year’s series highlights include:

 - Both our fall and spring programs will offer the Educational Technology Strand.
 In the fall UT Southwestern Instructional Technology Learning Specialist Christopher Faulkner will demonstrate our new classroom video capture platform called Mediasite: Lecture Capture and, Oh, So Much More.
 Mr. Faulkner will return in the spring to present data linking Faculty Development to Educational Technology.